 Bexleyheath, Blackheath & Petts Wood

-A co-habitation agreement or living together agreement sets out how a couple intend to deal with financial arrangements during their relationship and on separation, should your relationship break down.
+A cohabitation agreement or living together agreement sets out how a couple intends to deal with financial arrangements during their relationship and on separation, should your relationship break down.

 What can be included in the agreement?

 - Ownership of property – particularly where contributions are different

 - Amount to be contributed to rent, mortgage or bills

 - Who is to be responsible for liabilities